-The BOV was created to help the La Follette School identify resources that can enhance its stature and standing, provide assistance in fundraising, provide career advice and assistance to students, and act as goodwill ambassadors for the School.
+Members of our Board of Visitors help the La Follette School enhance its stature and standing, assist in fundraising, provide career advice and assistance to students, and act as goodwill ambassadors for the school.

 Bob Lang has served as director of the Wisconsin Legislative Fiscal Bureau since 1977.
 A nonpartisan service agency of the Legislature, the Fiscal Bureau provides policy, program and fiscal analyses to state legislators, including the Joint Committee on Finance.

 Terry Lierman (MA ’71) is a founding partner of Summit Global Ventures, which he began after serving as chief of staff for U.S. Rep. Steny Hoyer from 2007 to 2011.
 He serves as chair of the Institute for Human Virology’s Advisory Board.
 Lierman ran for the U.S. House of Representatives in 2000, served as finance co-chair for Howard Dean’s presidential campaign from 2003 to 2004, and was chair of Maryland’s Democratic Party from 2004 to 2007.

 David Lubar is president and CEO of Lubar & Co., a private investment firm founded in 1977 whose primary investment activity is acquiring and building middle market operating companies.
 He joined the company in 1983 and has served as the lead investor to more than 20 companies in a wide range of industries and in various stages of development.

 Katharine C. Lyall served as president of the University of Wisconsin System from 1992 to 2004.
 Lyall, the first woman to lead the UW System, oversaw 28 campuses with 160,000 students.
 Under her leadership, the UW System doubled its outside funding to $2.3 billion annually, forged new partnership with Wisconsin’s technical colleges and K-12 community, and instituted many technological innovations, including online courses and degrees.